genepi/imputationserver/docs/prepare-your-data.md

 # Data preparation

-Michigan Imputation Server accepts VCF files compressed by [bgzip](http://samtools.sourceforge.net/tabix.shtml).
+Michigan Imputation Server accepts VCF files compressed with [bgzip](http://samtools.sourceforge.net/tabix.shtml).
 Please make sure the following requirements are met:

-- Create a seperate vcf.gz file for each chromosome.
+- Create a separate vcf.gz file for each chromosome.
 - Variations must be sorted by genomic position.
 - GRCh37 or GRCh38 coordinates are required.

 !!! note
-    Several .vcf.gz files can be uploaded at once.
+    Several \*.vcf.gz files can be uploaded at once.